Orange-OpenSource/OpenCraftML/README.md

 ```
 To run CraftML4Txt with the data and script examples, just type:
-java -jar craftML4Txt.jar scriptLittle.txt
+java -jar CraftML4Txt.jar scriptLittle.txt

 (the script file should be in the same directry as the jar file)
 ```

 ### INSTALLATION OF SOURCE CODE

-Note that craftML4txt contains all the code to build or and run the orginal CraftML.
-But as some adaptations have been done specifically for text-mining, and to be sure that XMLRepository benchmarks will stay reproducible, it is better to use the previous sub-project for numerical / XML data-ming purposes.
+The craftML4txt.jar program provided as example is compiled with the CraftML\_API\_ScriptInterpretor main entry.

 If you are using Eclipse, you will be able to import directly the project.
 The main class to run / interprete script files is the CraftML\_API\_ScriptInterpretor.java class (in the textModule package).

-The craftML4txt.jar program provided as example is compiled with the CraftML\_API\_ScriptInterpretor main entry.
+Note that craftML4Txt contains all the code to build or and run the orginal CraftML.
+But as some adaptations have been done specifically for text-mining, and to be sure that XML-Repository benchmarks will stay reproducible, it is better to use the previous sub-project for numerical / XML data-ming purposes.

 --------------------------------------